An antidepressant for COVID that is both cheap and effective?!?

 What is Fluvoxamine?

 It is a generic selective serotonin reuptake inhibitor (SSRI) used for depression or OCD.
 It was first approved by the FDA in 1994 as a treatment for depression, during an era when the “chemical imbalance” and “low Serotonin” theories for depression were the most prevalent.
 If you’ve followed depression research since then, you’ll know it’s evolved beyond those theories.
 If you’ve followed my podcast or blog, you’ll know that I’ve mostly written about SSRIs in the context of withdrawal symptoms and how they last more than “two weeks” as well as effectiveness related to using SSRIs to treat depression in the long-term.
-So this antidepressant for COVID bit is new territory for me. 😉
+You also might know I had a terrible experience on SSRIs when I was prescribed them during medical school.
+So… this antidepressant for COVID bit is new territory for me. ;)

 Who Was in the Trial?